bprice2652/BUDA525/Module1_ComputationalStatistics/BUDA525Module1.md

 discuss bootstrap and randomization testing, to better understand statistical inference techniques.
 We will introduce some basic R concepts and data structures, random number generation, and then getting into combining this to create statistical inference.
+The goal is to remind you of your statistical foundations, while setting some strong computaitonal foundations.

 ## Introduction to R